crab

 (RQ:Wodehouse Jeeves in the Offing)

-(senseid) The apple or wild apple.
+(senseid) A apple or wild apple.

 (RQ:Shakespeare Tempest)

-The tree bearing crab apples, which has a dogbane-like bitter bark with medical use.
+A tree bearing crab apples, which has a dogbane-like bitter bark with medical use.

 {{quote-text|en|year=1741|author=David Garrick|title=The Lying Valet